Vyral/base-template/_posts/2023-08-21-sell-smarter-avoiding-these-pricing-pitfalls-when-selling-your-home.md

 **6\.
 The cost of rebuilding your home doesn't equate to its market value.** This is an issue we're currently addressing with a client whose opulent home exceeds the market's capacity to justify the build cost.
 In any market, buyers are only willing to pay what the market deems reasonable.

-The market determines your home's value, regardless of emotional attachment, initial purchase price, personal needs, or external opinions.
-By recognizing and avoiding these misconceptions, you'll position yourself for a successful home sale.
-Whether you're working with us or another Realtor, our goal is to help you maximize your home's value.
-If you're interested, call, email us, or DM us the word “value.”
-We’d love to help.
+Ultimately, just like stocks, cars, or even a gallon of milk, the&nbsp;*market*&nbsp;determines your home’s value, regardless of emotional attachment, initial purchase price, personal needs, or external opinions.&nbsp;

+By recognizing and avoiding these misconceptions, you’ll position yourself for a successful,&nbsp;*and much less stressful*, home sale.&nbsp;

+Whether you’re working with us or another Realtor, we aim to help you maximize your home’s value.
+If you’re interested in a 1:1 discussion, feel free to text me at 435-291-5443, or launch an email to&nbsp;[larkin@gostgeorge.com](mailto:larkin@gostgeorge.com){: target="_blank"}.&nbsp;